Without this vital information, equity release could end up being a nightmare for you and your family!

 You never have to make any repayments with equity release.
 The loan, plus interest, is paid back through the sale of your house.

 However, there is flexibility.
 Should you wish to, you can make monthly interest repayments.
-This will stop the interest compounding too much and likely result in more income left to your family.
+This will stop the interest compounding too much and likely result in more inheritance left to your family.

 6. You Can Protect a Portion of the Value of Your Home to Pass On